Spectacular Sierra Views from Piute Pass

 Loch Leven along the trail up to Piute Pass

 Piute Pass was one of my favorite trails in the High Sierra.
-(A few of the other contenders were Saddlebag Lakes (20 Lakes Basin), Kearsarge Pass, and San Joaquin Mountain.)
+(A few of the other contenders were Saddlebag Lake (20 Lakes Basin), Kearsarge Pass, and San Joaquin Mountain.)
 The sheer beauty along the path up to the saddle blew my mind.
 The pass had fantastic views, too.
 Then we hiked up above the pass, and that was even better!

 Quick Stats